Eating together builds community

-While lunch is free, extra items such as ice cream or a second entrée are billed to your account.
 EMS uses MealTime to maintain lunch accounts.
 MealTime balances are imported monthly into our FACTS billing system so that you do NOT need to add money to your student's MealTime account.
 Creating an account is OPTIONAL, but allows you, the parent, access to see all the lunch activity for your student in one place.
-If you would like to create an account, contact the business officee.
+If you would like to create an account, contact the business office.

 This institution is an equal opportunity provider.

 VDOE Office of School Nutrition Programs

 PO BOX 2120

 Richmond, VA 23218-2120

 300 Corporate Boulevard

 Robbinsville, NJ 08691-1518